I started reading a lot of design articles and there was a principle that came up a lot: “White space” or “Negative space.” As said on Wikipedia :

 </div>

-I remembered afterwards of the media object which why coined by Nicole Sullivan in this article and this card is actually one.
-She writes it using float.
+I Then Remembered The media object Which was invented by Nicole Sullivan in this article and this card is one.
+She writes it using the Floater.

-That’s it !
-If you liked how I detailed some of my use of flexbox and you want to have other parts of the code explained, let me know in the comments, I’ll gladly add these ! :)
+That is all!
+If you liked how I detailed some of my use of flexbox and want other parts of the code explained, let me know in the comments and I'll be happy to add them! :)

-Design resources from which I took my examples:
+Design resources from which I drew my examples: